Rickebo/AoCP/README.md

 To fetch puzzle input automatically, paste your Advent of Code session cookie (`session=…`) into **Settings → AoC token**.
 The main process will store it securely and use it when calling `https://adventofcode.com`.

+If you want AI help, add an OpenRouter API token under **Settings → OpenRouter**.
+The app uses it to summarize puzzle descriptions and to power the new Discussion tab that chats about each problem using both the raw description and your local solution file.

 ## Adding your own solutions

 1. Navigate to `src/backend/Backend/Problems` and pick the correct year folder.
 If the year does not exist yet: